 Coaching tends to be a short-term arrangement that’s very much task-orientated.
 Whether you want to change an aspect of your personal life or improve the performance of your business, you would typically hire a coach to help you set and achieve goals to boost a particular behavioural performance.

 A business coach, for example, might help you identify how to make more sales, overhaul your marketing, create a strategic approach to your business or improve your impact as a public speaker.

-Whatever your focus, the coaching agenda is very much determined by your specific goals.
-The coach is someone who encourages you to take action, to be accountable and to follow-up on your intentions.
-For that reason, you might hire a coach for a fast track move forward or up in your career.
+Whatever your focus, the coaching agenda is determined by your specific goals.
+The coach is someone who encourages you to take action, to be accountable and to follow up on your intentions.
+For that reason, you might hire a coach for a fast track to move forward or up in your career.

 Meetings with a coach tend to be structured and take place on a regular basis.
 A coach doesn’t necessarily have to have direct experience of your job or personal situation.

 A mentor, on the other hand, is usually someone who is more qualified and experienced in the same career, industry or direction in life as you.
 They may be on the same journey but further down the road, giving you the benefit of their knowledge, experience and opening doors to new opportunities for you.

 As a result, mentoring tends to be a longer-term arrangement than coaching; an arrangement that’s relationship-orientated and driven by your personal and/or professional development.

 In my experience, mentoring typically goes through a design phase where you and your mentor explore the strategic purpose or focus of your relationship.
 Are you seeking a better work/life balance?
 Do you want to improve your self-confidence or change your self-perception for the better?
 Do you want to become more skilled in your field or raise your professional profile?
 These are all issues a mentor can help you address – the agenda is yours.